 “Look, she wears Gucci.”
 Traditionally, the concept of luxury has always been about signalling status and obvious wealth, with brands being the engine behind the luxury goods market.
 However, fashion has gone through many phases within the last decade, from being a vanity or investment pieces that you pass down to your next generation.
 Nowadays, for many Millennials … Continue reading What is luxury in 2018?

 It was a weekend getaway that can neither be forgotten nor described.
 Melbourne, a beautiful city with plenty of Instagram-worthy discoveries, located just a 3 hour flight from Auckland.
 It’s always amazing to rediscover Melbourne.
-Here are some ideas on places worth exploring and a 15% cashback reward link to your next holiday stay … Continue reading Traveling on Cloud Nine
+Here are some ideas on places worth exploring and a 15% cashback reward link to your next holiday stay … Continue reading Traveling to another level

 A question I often asked myself when I was a young advertising creative.
 Creative industry, whether it’s consultancy, photography, illustration or influencer marketing is one of those funny industries that’s still hard to pinpoint a talent’s worth in 2018.
 Take logo creations as an example, one could fluctuate between $0 to a 5-figures value.
 I’m an … Continue reading Should I work for free?